jonasacres/chainmail/PROTOCOL.md

 A cryptographic hash (such as SHA-512/256) of the root block of a Chainmail community creates an objective, non-duplicable identifier for a community.
 This identifier also has the property that it discloses no information about the community itself.
 This ID hash can be searched in a distributed hash table (DHT) not unlike that used in BitTorrent.
 In so doing, community members who lack peering information to actually participate in the community can use the DHT to join the community swarm, without disclosing any information about the community itself to non-members.
 For more information on this, see the "Chainmail DHT" section.

 ## Chainmail Blockchain
 A blockchain is a data structure, popularized in Bitcoin, in which discrete "blocks" are chained together in a sequence.
 Each block contains a cryptographic hash of the previous block.
-As a consequence of this, once a block is added to the chain, it cannot be modified without invalidating the hashes of all sucessive blocks.
+As a consequence of this, once a block is added to the chain, it cannot be modified without invalidating the hashes of all successive blocks.
 A blockchain therefore represents a distributed immutable history.

 ```
 // cm_hash is a buffer containing a cryptographic hash, eg. sha256